When you make a film, you need to follow an organised filmmaking process. It’s best to think of it as three distinct stages:

 You should shoot a bit more than you need, but if you shoot hours of footage it’ll take you forever to sort through it to find the bits you want.
 For a one-minute drama film you might need to shoot between three and five minutes of video.
 Documentaries – where you can’t control what there is to film – will need much more than this.

 Watch what you’ve filmed and check it’s OK before you leave the location.
 Is the colour right?
 Is the framing right?
 Have you got all the shots you need?

 If you’re recording live sound, pay particular attention to the sound quality and make sure you’ve recorded some background sound or ‘ambience’ which will help with the editing.

-Editing and sharing (post-production)
+Editing and sharing (post-production and distribution)

 Look through your footage before you start editing.
 If you’ve got a lot of material, you could log it and maybe create a paper edit before you start putting it together.
 You could also make a documentary script.
 There are templates for these here.